matteobobba/matteobobba.github.io/content/teaching.md

 - [Syllabus](/Syllabus_EMPE_2024.pdf) (with [Arnaud Maurel](https://www.amaurel.net/))

-- Slides of the course will be posted here soon
+- Slides for my part of the course will be posted here soon

 ## Spring Semester: Randomized Control trial and Policy Evaluation (TSE, Master 2nd year)